Do I need a background in film, video, theatre or other art form to apply?

 I have already completed some college (or already have a college degree), but I still want to attend the School of Filmmaking.
 What should I do?

 Every year, a large percentage of our entering class consists of transfer students and students with degrees from other colleges and universities.
 The School of Filmmaking, like the other arts schools at the University of the North Carolina School of the Arts, teaches filmmaking from a master-apprentice, complete immersion approach that is similar to many graduate-level programs.
 Because of this, students with college credits or undergraduate degrees are still able to fully integrate into our programs; however, they must attend all four years of the program.
-Transfers into the upper level of the program are not accepted, but they may opt for the College Arts Diploma that does not require any liberal arts and sciences courses.
+Transfers into the upper level of the program are not accepted.

 If I have already taken film or video courses, can I place out of these courses at the School of the Filmmaking?